 What struck me is how easily each set of toys blends in with its setting.
 Alessia’s gardening tools were proudly displayed next to the cows on her family’s farm.
 Tangawizi’s monkey sits happily in the boy’s Kenyan home, and it’s likely that real monkeys play not too far away.
 Albanian Julia’s collection of dolls stand jauntily in her pink bedroom, complete with its butterflies and bows.

 A child’s prized possessions, and the things they hold dearest, come from the places they play in every day; they are given to them by the people who surround them with loving care.

 This weekend, Austin moved into his new bedroom.
 It’s the first time he’s had a say in the decoration and furnishing.

 The paint he chose is little-boy blue.
-On the wall is his favourite poster, a collection of dinosaurs bought for Austin for his second birthday by our friends Tom and Peter.
+On the wall is his favourite poster, a collection of dinosaurs bought for him on his second birthday by our friends Tom and Peter.
 Above his bed we’ve hung a picture of a red routemaster, a bus that until recently drove the streets of our home city, London.

-An editorial from the Guardian last month stated that: “The overwhelming proportion of migrants come to this country to work, create wealth and pay taxes, not to live off benefits to which they are not automatically entitled or seek treatment on the NHS on which, as predominantly young people, they do not greatly depend.”
+An editorial from the Guardian in the same year stated that: “The overwhelming proportion of migrants come to this country to work, create wealth and pay taxes, not to live off benefits to which they are not automatically entitled or seek treatment on the NHS on which, as predominantly young people, they do not greatly depend.”

-Haringey Migrant Centre is one of a dwindling number of organisations that tries to reduce the isolation that migrants and their families often feel.
+Haringey Migrant Support Centre is one of a dwindling number of organisations that tries to reduce the isolation that refugees and their families often feel.
 They give advice to people who have left their homes out of desperation.
 Many of the centre’s visitors are homeless; all are destitute.

 Haringey Migrant Centre’s facebook page has lots of interesting links that give information about migrant families, and debunk some of the vicious myths spread about people who come to this country out of real need.